Home

 I invite you to challenge your beliefs on these topics while watching Home of the Giants.

 The basis of Home of the Giants is made with the monotyping printing technique.
-I absolutely love the organic shapes and textures that are formed during the printing process of my ink paintings.
+I absolutely love the organic shapes and textures that form during the printing process of my ink paintings.
 When I bring the monotypes to life digitally, they create a whole world of textures and monochromes in which I love to get lost.

 The production of Home of the Giants is supported by Creative Industries Fund NL.